ralfbiedert/cheats.rs/content/_index.md

 - _Safe_ has narrow meaning in Rust, vaguely 'the _intrinsic_ prevention of undefined behavior (UB)'.
 - Intrinsic means the language won't allow you to use _itself_ to cause UB.
-- Making an airplane crash or delete your database is still 'safe' from Rust's perspective.
+- Making an airplane crash or deleting your database is not UB, therefore 'safe' from Rust's perspective.
-- Writing to `/proc/[pid]/mem` to self-modify your code causing UB is also 'safe'; resulting chaos not _intrinsinc_.
+- Writing to `/proc/[pid]/mem` to self-modify your code is also 'safe', resulting UB not caused _intrinsincally_.

 <!-- In other words, _safe_ only means the language will produce binary code that, when reasonably invoked, executes in a manner consistent with what was written in source code. -->